nearmap/libddog/docs/USER_GUIDE.md

 $ cd monitoring-project
 ```

 You will need to install libddog on your system.
-A [virtualenv](https://virtualenv.pypa.io/en/latest/) and (virtualenvwrapper)[https://virtualenvwrapper.readthedocs.io/en/latest/] is a highly recommended.
+Using a [virtualenv](https://virtualenv.pypa.io/en/latest/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are highly recommended.
 We will assume you are using `virtualenvwrapper`:

 ```bash
 $ mkvirtualenv monitoring-project